 No. Quinoa allergy is rare.
 If your baby has Celiac Disease, talk with your doctor or allergist before introducing quinoa.
-There are different varieties of quinoa, one of which has been found to contain a protein component that can cause reactions.3
+There are different varieties of quinoa, one of which has been found to contain a protein component that can cause reactions.

 If you suspect your baby may be allergic to grains, talk with a pediatric allergist before introducing quinoa at home.
 Otherwise, as with any new food, introduce quinoa in small quantities to start and if there are no adverse reactions, gradually increase the quantity served over future servings.

-For more information on how to cut food for your baby’s age, hop over to our section on Food Sizes & Shapes.
+For more information on how to cut food for babies, visit our page on Food Sizes & Shapes.

-- Vanilla extract (optional)
+Vanilla extract (optional)

-- Finely ground nuts (optional)
+Finely ground nuts (optional)

-- Rinse ½ cup of quinoa in a mesh colander until the water runs clear.
+Rinse ½ cup of quinoa in a mesh colander until the water runs clear.

-- Bring 1 cup of coconut milk to a gentle simmer.
+Bring 1 cup of coconut milk to a gentle simmer.
 Add the quinoa.
 Cook until done, about 15 minutes.

-- While the quinoa is cooking, peel and mash a banana in a mixing bowl.
+While the quinoa is cooking, peel and mash a banana in a mixing bowl.

-- If your baby is 12 months old and up, add a tiny drop of vanilla extract to the banana and 1 teaspoon of finely ground nuts, such as cashews, pecans, or walnuts, if you’d like.
+If your baby is 12 months old and up, add a tiny drop of vanilla extract to the banana and 1 teaspoon of finely ground nuts, such as cashews, pecans, or walnuts, if you’d like.
 Stir to combine.

-- Fold in the cooked quinoa to the banana mixture.
+Fold in the cooked quinoa to the banana mixture.
 Cool to room temperature.

-- Serve in a bowl that suctions to the table.
+Serve in a bowl that suctions to the table.
 To encourage self-feeding, pre-load a spoon and hand it to your baby in the air or rest the utensil on the edge of the bowl for an easy pick-up.

 *This recipe contains allergens.
 Only serve after introducing coconut and wheat (since some quinoa strains contain a similar protein), and of course, the nut that you choose to add.